Udet U 10

-The Udet U 10 was a small, low-power sport aircraft developed in Gerrmany in the early 1920s as an improved version of the Udet U 1, via the U 2 and U 6.
+The Udet U 10 was a small, low-power sport aircraft developed in Germany in the early 1920s as an improved version of the Udet U 1, via the U 2 and U 6.

 Design

 The U 10 was a low-wing cantilever monoplane of conventional design.
 It was powered by a single, piston engine mounted in the nose, driving a two-blade tractor propeller.
 It had a conventional tail and conventional, tailskid undercarriage.

 The fuselage and tail unit were of all-wood construction.
 The wings were wooden as well, covered in fabric.

 Compared to the earlier Udet Flugzeugbau designs from which it was derived, the U 10 featured a larger wingspan, redesigned fuselage, and a rollbar to protect the pilot.

 Development

 The first U 10 was completed in July 1924, with flight testing taking place over the following months.
 By October, four aircraft had been built.
 Nine U 10s appear on the German civil register, and a tenth registration (D 618) is known from an accident report, but does not appear on the register as a U 10.

 A single example was built as a floatplane, designated U 10a.
 This was powered by a 75 kW Siemens-Halske Sh 11 engine with nearly twice the power of the Sh 4 unit fitted to the landplane version.
 It also featured a taller tailfin and the rollbar was deleted.
 The floats were made from Aludur, and aviation historian Olaf Bichel speculates they might have been manufactured from the unfinished U 9 flying boat project.
 Testing took place at Lake Starnberg in March and April 1925, with Ernst Udet conducting some of the flights.